 Judi Jennings began serving as Executive Director

 Sallie Bingham Award given to Ann Stewart Anderson

 Sallie Bingham was the founder and first Executive Director of the Foundation, and profoundly shaped its goals.
 The overall purpose of the Foundation is to support feminist women in the arts.
 This can be seen in the Foundation's first information pamphlet, which states that the Foundation's goal is "illuminating the plight of women and serving as a catalyst for change on their behalf, primarily through the Arts and Humanities."
 (This pamphlet can be found in the General Information Subseries of the Administrative Files Series).
 Additionally, with its publication of the journal The American Voice, the Foundation endeavors to support the work of feminist women writers.

 Due to the prominence of Sallie Bingham in the history of the Foundation, materials in this collection complement those in the Sallie Bingham papers, also held by the David M. Rubenstein Rare Book & Manuscript Library.

-The Kentucky Foundation for Women Records were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift in 1999.
+The Kentucky Foundation for Women Records were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift from 1999-2018.

 Processed by Don Sechler; Lisa Stark; Katy Fenn.